nedwors/hopper/README.md

 ```
 Now, when using your app, it will be connected to the `new-feature` database.

-And to really ease the use of Hopper, your default Git branch aliases to your default database.
+Your default Git branch aliases to your default database.
 So, imagine `main` is your default branch.
 When you run this:
 ```bash
 git checkout main

 php artisan hop
 ```
-You won't move to the a datbase called `main`.
+You won't move to the a database called `main`.
 Instead, you'll be moved to your default database - simple!

 But don't worry, you're not forced to use the current Git branch.
 You can also specify a name at any point, or manually use the default branch.